ForrestTracy/BranchChallenge/README.md

 Octocat Repos Endpoint:   [HERE](https://api.github.com/users/octocat/repos)

+# Architecture Decisions
+I went with a very straightforward Controller -> Service -> Client architecture.
+There was very little logic necessary, so no other complexity was needed other than the Converters.
+The Converters were leveraged at the service layer to ensure proper mapping of the GitHub responses back to the desired Object structure requested by the client.
+The Services and Converters were most complex, therefore, they demanded the bulk of the unit testing.

 # Expansions I'd make if this was intended for full PROD activity
 1. Implement a true cache.
 2. Create a GitHub account to get an access token to allow higher rates of use.
 3. Use access token to gather data about repos with non-public scope access.
 4. Add an Open API ("Swagger") page for reference.
+5. Expand unit testing coverage around the Webclient and more error responses.